abdulrahmanyaser/Virtual_Experience_Programs/Companies/TATA Data Visualisation Empowering Business with Effective Insights/README.md

 #### Data Viusal: utilizing tableau for making the dashboard
 #### pls check module 2 for the TWB
 #### Communicating Insights and Analysis:
-      Developing a script and record a video presenting your findings to the CEO and CMO.
+      Developing a script and record a video presenting the findings to the CEO and CMO.